stilicho2011/ubuntu_rep/README.md

-Here is a coollection of ready to use docker compose files
+Here is a collection of ready to use docker compose files